 - Have healthy snacks ready — like baby carrots, apples, or whole-grain crackers

-- Distract yourself with a new activity — try playing a game on your phone, chatting with a friend, or doing crosswords or other puzzles
+- Distract yourself with a new activity — try playing a game on your phone, reading a book, or doing crosswords or other puzzles

 - Take several deep breaths to help you relax

-- Write down your list of reasons for quitting
+- Write down or read your list of reasons for quitting

 Talk with a doctor, nurse, or pharmacist.